Sugar glider food, sugar glider cages and accessories for hedgehogs and other exotic pets

 At the age of 29-30 days and weighing between 65 and 85 grams, the young first emerge from their natal burrow.
 They immediately begin eating solid food, soon becoming nutritionally independent of their mother.
 At 50 days of age, juveniles molt the baby fur and grow in their adult fur coat.

 Young from large litters are relatively small, yet they emerge above ground at the same age as do larger juveniles from small litters, and make the transition from milk to solid food at the same age.
 This indicates that age is a more important factor than size in making the transition to solid food and above ground activity.

-Exotic Nutritionô supports legitimate scientific research projects with financial donations to help advance the health, and well-being of Sugar Gliders and other exotic mammals.
-A percentage of the profit from each sale goes toward funding of these scientific projects.
+Exotic Nutritionô supports legitimate scientific research projects with financial donations to help advance the health and well-being of Sugar Gliders and other exotic mammals.
+A percentage of the profit from sales goes toward funding of these scientific projects.
 We hope you will join us in our quest to advance research in the exotic mammal health care fields.

 Colleges & Institutions that use our productsÖ